 Safe assets such as gold are known to gain momentum in recessions and major economic downturns as people switch from risky stocks to high-quality metals.
 Companies that are best placed to survive in this environment, if not thrive, are defensive stocks that provide products and services that people cannot live without.

 With Apple’s 5G iPhone coming soon, it seems silly to talk about recession-resistant stocks.
 But the top 20 stocks to invest in during a recession are valuable to investors and consumers intense times.
-These are not just great stocks to hold until the US economy and the global economy normalizes.
+These are not just great stocks to hold until the US, and the global economies normalize.

 There is no question that reliable Canadian companies and recession-proof Canadian stocks are critical to any investment portfolio.
 There is not much the market can do to ignore them.
 When the economy weakens, you want to own shares in quality companies because they have the best chance of keeping their share prices during a market correction.

 The integrity of many of these companies is likely comparable to investing in junk bonds during a market crash, provided they survive.
-For example, Barrick Gold Corporation is one of the most popular companies in the world with an outstanding financial balance sheet.
-As a result, barriers sales increased 29.62% yearly, and EBITDA increased 49.03% year on year.
+For example, Barrick Gold Corporation is one of the most popular companies globally with an outstanding financial balance sheet.
+As a result, barriers sales increased 29.62% yearly, and EBITDA increased 49.03% yearly.

 Despite a gross profit margin of 41.11% and a return on equity (ROE) of 11.75%, Barrick Gold Corporation is one of the most profitable gold stocks on the Toronto Stock Exchange.